matter-labs-forks/zkpay/README.md

 ### ZKPay

-Quickest way to create page links to accept payments, donation etc.
+Quickest way to create page links to accept payments, donations etc.
 Users have the option to pay cheaply and fast with [zkSync](https://zksync.io) or regular network.

 Project link: https://zkpay.link